turingschool/backend-curriculum-site/module2/lessons/http_yykm_1.md

 server = TCPServer.new(9292)
 ```

-Run the file with `Ruby <filename>` and you should see that nothing happens.
+Run the file with `ruby <filename>` and you should see that nothing happens.
 So what do these lines of code do?

 TCPServer is the Class we will use to create a new Server.